 The prices for DVRs vary wildly from $30-$50 on the low end to $200+ for the better DVRs.
 Consider that with a regular cable service you normally pay at least $15/month to rent their equipment, if not much more, and you are still saving money from a cable company.

-You can see the full range of DVRs on Amazon here, but I've compiled a few that were recommended by Mashable below.
+You can see the full range of DVRs on Amazon here.

-Option 3: Stream Local Channels with fuboTV, Youtube TV, or Hulu + Live TV
+Option 3: Stream Local Channels with a Live TV Streaming Service

 Now that we've covered options that give you JUST the local channels and require extra equipment, let's explore paid streaming services that have live TV.
 These services provide a cable-like experience but at a lower cost (compared to cable) and in one tidy package that doesn't require a DVR or antenna.